mahlberg-lab/clic/docs/clicanalysis.rst

 may have created with the KWICGrouper function (see the subsection 'Concordance – KWICGrouper' in 5.2 below).
-In order to print the output in colour, go to the Chrome printing menu, click on 'More settings' and tick 'Background graphics' (see Figure; other browsers should have similar settings).
+In order to print the output in colour, go to the Chrome printing menu, click on 'More settings' and tick 'Background graphics' (see the following figure; other browsers should have similar settings).
 The layout also tends to print best in landscape format.
-You can then “print” the output to a PDF file (as in Figure) or straight to your printer.
+You can then “print” the output to a PDF file or straight to your printer.

 .. figure:: images/figure-analysis-common-printing-settings.png
    :alt: figure-analysis-common-printing-settings

-   **Figure:** Settings for printing CLiC output in colour using the Chrome print menu
+   Settings for printing CLiC output in colour using the Chrome print menu

 .. rubric:: Concordance